Njan Marykutty Review: Jayasurya Is Matchless In This Film That Is The Need Of The Hour!

 Jayasurya As Marykutty

-Jayasurya has delivered a career best performance, which could have gone wrong even with the slightest of mistakes.
+Jayasurya has delivered a career-best performance, which could have gone wrong even with the slightest of mistakes.
 Jayasurya's portrayal of Marykutty is meticulous, spot on and without any kind of exaggeration.
 The transformation of the character and the emotional development are safe in the hands of this character.
-He keeps the character in tact through the film and this man deserves a big round of applause
+He keeps the character intact through the film and this man deserves a big round of applause

 Rest Of The Cast